DariusF1/MSc-Final-Project/README.md

 A collection of Python code I applied in my MSc Final Project for EDA, forecasting, clustering and ensemble methods.

-Part of the EDA included some beautiful Folium package mapping which will be uploaded when the best means of displaying it in Jupyter is discovered.
-More code will be uploaded in the coming weeks as I aim to present the analysis process and methods in the clearest manner.
+Part of the 1_EDA includes some beautiful Folium package mapping.
+More code will be uploaded in the coming weeks as I aim to present the analysis process and methods in the clearest way possible.

 An overview of the model developments below: